Aestivate - To remain inactive during a prolonged period of high temperatures or drought, usually while hidden. (also Estivate)

 Chemoreceptor (Chemosensor) - a sensory receptor that detects certain chemical stimuli in the environment.

-Clinal Variation - A geographic character gradient - (differences in color or pattern in one species at southern point in range from northern).
+Clinal Variation - A geographic character gradient - differences in color or pattern in one species at a southern point in range from a northern point.

 Clutch - A group of eggs fertilized at the same time, and typically laid in a single session and incubated together.